hellux/ytrecent/README.md

 date - similar to YouTube's subscription page.
 The script can also invoke an external player in order to watch the videos.

+Videos can also be found by using the search function and then played by invoking a video player.

 ## Requirements
 * POSIX shell and utilities
 * GNU or BSD `date`